 Public education spending

 Public education expenditure in Kenya is broadly progressive but becomes more pro-poor at higher education levels, where benefits increasingly reach the most deprived children (Error!
 Reference source not found.).
 Overall, public spending on education is progressive relative to income, but cannot be considered pro-poor at pre-primary, as children from poor households do not receive the most benefits.
-At the pre-primary level, multidimensionally non-poor children receive nearly half of the benefits, yet they constitute 40.5 percent of the population, suggesting limited access by the most deprived.
-However, as the education level increases, spending becomes increasingly pro-poor, as 62.3 percent of the secondary education benefits goes to the multidimensionally poor children, revealing increased access by the most vulnerable.
+At the pre-primary level, multidimensionally non-poor children receive nearly half of the benefits, yet they constitute 40.5 per cent of the population, suggesting limited access by the most deprived.
+However, as the education level increases, spending becomes increasingly pro-poor, as 62.3 per cent of the secondary education benefits goes to the multidimensionally poor children, revealing increased access by the most vulnerable.
 Structural barriers such as birth certification, user fees, and infrastructural inequities that limit access for poor children and undermine the pro-poor potential of these interventions.

 Figure 6.6: Concentration shares for in-kind education benefits by income decile and multidimensional poverty